ran1812/UTGDiff/README.md

 CUDA_VISIBLE_DEVICES=0,1 torchrun --nproc_per_node 2 --master_port 29501 main_dist.py
 ```

-To train the model from the pretrain model roberta-base, run the below command directly:

 To load the pretrain checkpoint, you can put the files in ./pretrain_model from google drive under the ./generation folder, then run:

 ```